bavc/bavc-resources/docs/Technical Documentation/DCP_QC.md

 In that case you need to define the output path and give it a .json extension.
 You can really make it anything, just be sure it ends in .json, though it's easiest if you just make it a sidecar file of the original DCP *(don't put it in the DCP!)*

-To check the DCP you'll use th following command:
+To check the DCP you'll use the following command:

 ```
 python3 -m clairmeta.cli -check dcp [path/to/dcp]